jarsheenkaur/Codebasics-Resume-Projects/Challenge#13-Provide_Insights_to_Chief_of_Operations_in_Transportation_Domain/README.md

 ## Problem Statement

-**Provide Insights to Cheif of Operations in Transportation Domain**
+**Provide Insights to Chief of Operations in Transportation Domain**

 **Domain:**  Transportation & Mobility